mikecroucher/Intro_to_HPC/README.md

 <img src="images/sharc_login.png" />

 At this point, you are on the `log in` or `Master node` of Sharc.
 There isn't much compute power here and many people use it simultaneously.
-As such, we should get onto a worker node as fast as possible.
+As such, we should get onto a compute node as fast as possible.

 <img src="images/log-in.gif" />

-### Exercise 3: Start an interactive session on a worker node.
+### Exercise 3: Start an interactive session on a compute node.

 Since Sharc is a shared system, used by 100s of users, we need to request some resources from the `scheduler` using the command `qrshx`.
 We need to tell the system how much memory we want to use.